View Document Text

 Saturna manages a variety of pooled investment funds, including private funds, an exchange traded fund, and

-twelve affiliated mutual funds.
-In connection with the management of some of these accounts, Saturna receives
+eight affiliated mutual funds.
+In connection with the management of some of these accounts, Saturna receives a

 Portfolio managers are eligible for performance-based compensation.
 As such, Saturna and its portfolio